National University Veteran Center

 The National University Student Veteran Organization (NUSVO) was founded in 2017 with the aim to positively contribute to the academic environment, serve as representatives of the University at various venues and to promote community engagement initiatives.
-In addition, the NUSVO actively engages to support and advocate for student veterans and promote the wellbeing of the local Veteran Community.
+In addition, the NUSVO actively engages to support and advocate for student Veterans and promote the wellbeing of the local Veteran Community.

-National University’s Student Success team provides a variety of services to support students’ academic, professional, and personal development.
+National University’s Student Academic Success team provides a variety of services to support students’ academic, professional, and personal development.

 National University offers a variety of placement and credit by exam testing services to meet the needs of current and prospective students.
 Many exams are free or reimbursed for military-affiliated students and can greatly reduce the time to a degree and depletion of educational benefits.

 Student Accessibility Services promotes disability as an integral part of human experience and is dedicated to creating a fully integrated and inclusive learning community.
 If you or a fellow student would like to apply for disability accommodations here at NU, please visit their website.

 Online tutoring and homework help for U.S. military and their families provided 24/7 at no cost by the U.S. Department of Defense and Coast Guard Mutual Assistance

 211 is the most comprehensive source of local human and social services information in the US and most of Canada.
 Here you can find your local helpline and get support today.